-Beloit Parents as Teachers and the Mitchell County Health Department, have a history of working together in providing services to families prenatally and with young children.
-Beloit Parents as Teachers often provides in-home services to families that are also receiving services at the Mitchell County Health Department office.
-The Mitchell County Health Department helps meet the immunization, WIC (Women, Infants & Children), and medical needs for many of the families and children that Parents as Teachers serves.
-Parents as Teachers often works to connect their families with services and resources that the Mitchell County Health Department has to offer.
+Beloit Parents as Teachers and Heart Choices (previously Heartbeat Pregnancy Center), have a history of working together in providing services to families prenatally and with young children.
+Beloit Parents as Teachers often provides in-home services to families that are also receiving services at the Heart Choices office.
+Heart Choices has graciously provided supplies to a number of Parents as Teachers families in need, such as clothing, diapers, strollers, and other baby gear.
+Parents as Teachers often works to connect their families with the parenting services and resources Heart Choices has to offer.
 Both agencies often serve the same families and have had a strong partnership in working with families and communicating to help best serve their needs.

-Mitchell County Health Department is a member of the Mitchell County Partnership for Children (MCPC) Board, which also serves as the Advisory Board for Beloit Parents as Teachers.
+Heart Choices is also a member of the Mitchell County Partnership for Children Board, which also serves as the Advisory Board for Parents as Teachers.